guaix-ucm/pyemir/doc/user/intro.rst

 ::

-   bash$ $ conda config --add channels http://ssb.stsci.edu/astroconda
+   $ conda config --add channels http://ssb.stsci.edu/astroconda

 It is easy to create a new environment and install the required packages using (in this example python 3.7 is defined as the default python